TremorVideoMobile/TremorVideo-iOS-SDK/README.md

           <true/>
         </dict>
 ```
-- Add `Bundle display name` to the plist of your apps.
+- Add `Bundle display name` to the plist of your apps for iOS 9.
 For instance
 ```
 	<key>CFBundleDisplayName</key>
 	<string>Bundle Display Name</string>